VoxeLibre/VoxeLibre/mods/CORE/vl_tuning/API.md

 Provides runtime-tunable settings and parameters and a GUI for server admins to change them.

 ## `vl_tuning.setting(name, type, definition)`
-Registers a tunable settings.
+Registers a tunable setting.
-* `name`: name of the settings
+* `name`: name of the setting
 * `type`: setting type.
 Must be one of "bool", "number" or "string"
 * `definition`: setting defintion with the following fields:
   * `set`: a function taking a single parameter.
 Called when the setting is changed